01 of 08

 - Repeat to make a total of 12 identical 4-piece units from the remaining triangle-squares.

 03 of 08

-- Gather the twelve pieced patchwork units and the two 5-1/2" squares cut from a contrasting fabric.
+- Gather the 12-pieced patchwork units and the two 5 1/2" squares cut from a contrasting fabric.

-- Sew two patchwork units side by side to make a row, top illustration in the photo above.
+- Sew two patchwork units side by side to make a row like the top illustration in the photo above.
 Repeat to make a total of four identical rows.

 Let's Break a Quiltmaking 'Rule'